-18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
+1.18.
+In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
 2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
 1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change Score Explanation: In the Planetary Health elective there was a brief discussion of how doctors can talk about the health consequences of climate change with their patients.
+0 No, there are not strategies introduced for having conversations with patients about climate change Score Explanation: In the Planetary Health elective there was a session dedicated to how doctors can talk about the physical and mental health consequences of climate change with their patients.
+The Doctoring 1 course included a didactic titled Planetary Health.
+The didactic required precourse work in the form of readings and watching a Ted Talk by Dr. Courtney Howard entitled "Healthy Planet,